 Step Four: Make the Right Choice For You!

-Global Education and Career Development (GECD) is another great resource on this topic.
+Career Advising & Professional Development (CAPD) is another great resource on this topic.
 Their staff can help you discuss how to connect your major to different careers and how to incorporate global opportunities into your studies.
 They also offer tips on Choosing a Major.

 Advising staff are also available to discuss your options with you.
 To make an appointment with one of us, write to email@example.com.